beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 ^ To demonstrate what I'm talking about, let's briefly look at database connections.

-^ Almost every web application ever developed needs to use a different database connection when the developer is working on their local copy versus when it is running in production.
+^ Almost every web application needs to use a different database connection when the developer is working on a local copy versus when it is running in production.

-^ [^xkcd] This is my favorite database joke.
+^ [^xkcd] I'll pause for a second to give you time to read my favorite database joke.

 ---